SalvatoreBarone/pyALS/README.md

 vectors = 0              ; The number of test vectors for error assessment.
 "0" will unlock exhaustive evaluation.

 [hardware]
-metric = area            ; hardware metric to be optimized (gates, area, power, both) liberty = gscl45nm.lib   ; liberty file for technology mapping (if area, power, both)
+metric = gates, depth    ; hardware metric(s) to be optimized (gates, depth, area, power).
+Note that area and power refer to ASIC, and require the user to specify a liberty file for tech-map. liberty = gscl45nm.lib   ; liberty file for technology mapping (if area and/or power metric are to be minimizer)

 [amosa]
 archive_hard_limit = 30         ; Archive hard limit for the AMOSA optimization heuristic, see [1]